SriramKrishnan8/dcs_morph_analysis/README.md

 1. rv\_analysis\_map.tsv &rarr; the mapping file extracted from DCS and generated from its analyses
 2. input\_words.tsv &rarr; newline separated words
-3. dcs\_sh\_output.tsv &rarr; resultant list of JSON entries corresponding to the words
+3. output\_rv.tsv and output\_av.tsv &rarr; resultant list of JSON entries from RV and AV corresponding to the words

 (NOTE: the scripts for parsing the CoNLL-U format and extracting the morphological analyses will be added soon.)